5 mammogram myths. (And yes, they do work.)

 This advice contradicted what many medical groups have long recommended, so we asked Cape Cod Hospital radiologist Anne Morris, MD, for the most recent advice on mammograms.

 “Mammography is the best tool available to screen for breast cancer.
 It has helped reduce the breast cancer death rate in the United States by 30 percent,” Dr. Morris says.
-“Both the American College of Radiology and Society of Breast Imaging recommend that women receive annual mammograms starting at age 40.”
+For women of average risk, “both the American College of Radiology and Society of Breast Imaging recommend that women receive annual mammograms starting at age 40.”

 Dr. Morris supports earlier screening because one in six breast cancer cases occur in women between the ages of 40 and 49.
 She says that mammography can detect cancer when it’s the most treatable.
 This means treatment is less invasive, which not only saves lives, but helps preserve the quality of life.